neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/sparse-transfer-learn-readme.md

    --dynamic
 ```

-You have successfully created an inference-optimized sparse version of YOLOv5 trained on custom data!
-Be sure to deploy with a sparsity-aware runtime
-to gain a performance speedup!
+You have successfully created and exported a inference-optimized sparse version of YOLOv5 trained on custom data!
+Be sure to deploy with a sparsity-aware runtime to gain a performance speedup!